Safeguarding Ethiopian wolves in the Afroalpine ecosystem

 Addressing the need: Project goals

-Addressing the threats to Ethiopian wolves and their Afroalpine habitat through awareness, habitat protection, supporting livelihoods, and science-led approaches to managing disease.
-The vision of EWCP (Ethiopian Wolf Conservation Programme) is to secure Ethiopian wolf populations and habitats across their present distribution, and to extend the species range.
+We address the threats to Ethiopian wolves and their Afroalpine habitat through awareness, habitat protection, supporting livelihoods, and science-led approaches to managing disease.

 EWCP fights the threats to Ethiopian wolves and their Afroalpine habitat through awareness, habitat protection, supporting livelihoods, and science-led approaches to managing disease.
 Its vision is to secure Ethiopian wolf populations and habitats across their present distribution, and to extend the species range, stressing its role as a flagship for the conservation of the Afroalpine ecosystem on which present and future generations of Ethiopians also depend.